Hormone Replacement Therapy

 Progesterone: Is a hormone produced by the ovaries after ovulation to prepare the uterine lining for pregnancy.
 I believe progesterone does much more.
 Women who take progesterone often sleep better, have less PMS and feel more at home in their bodies.
 Correct levels of progesterone affect the estrogen receptor, making it more receptive to estrogen.
 Too much progesterone can block estrogen receptors making our estrogen less effective.

-Testosterone: Is referred to as a male hormone; however we women cannot live without it.
-Our levels of testosterone are about 1/10th of a man’s.
+Testosterone: Is referred to as a male hormone; however we women don’t do well without it.
+Our levels of testosterone are about 1/100th of a man’s.
 Testosterone is frequently the first hormone that is deficient in early peri-menopause.
 It can also become deficient in women taking oral contraception.
 Low levels of testosterone cause worsening changes in lipid profile, fatigue( especially in mid-afternoon), loss of muscle mass with resultant decrease of our metabolism, loss of thinking about and desire for sexual contact, difficulty in having orgasms, discomfort in your vulva and problems with thinking clearly.

 DHEA: Is an adrenal hormone that naturally declines as we age.
 Highest normal levels occur in our 20’s.
 Literature from anti-aging research suggests supplementing with DHEA helps with physical stamina.
 In my experience, the majority of women users have no improvement on DHEA.
 However it helps a small percentage of women have better stamina and less hot flashes.
 DHEA has been used for menopausal symptoms in women who cannot use estrogen.
 I believe it works by conversion in our bodies to Estrone.

-Pregnanalone: Is the precursor hormone from which all other hormones are made.
-Claims are made that Pregnanalone helps memory, mood and feelings of well-being.
+Pregnanolone: Is the precursor hormone from which all other hormones are made.
+Claims are made that Pregnanolone helps memory, mood and feelings of well-being.
 It helps reduce stress induced fatigue.
-Because I inherited an influx of patients taking pregnanalone who noticed no improvement in their symptoms, I rarely prescribe it.
+In the past, I inherited an influx of patients from a retiring MD who were taking pregnanolone and noticed no improvement in their symptoms.
+I rarely prescribe it.

 Thyroid: Is a very important group of hormones for peri and menopausal women.
 When our thyroid is not working, our sex hormones are affected as well.
 Symptoms usually considered to be menopausal can also be caused by thyroid dysfunction.
 Low thyroid causes fatigue, weight gain, mental confusion, dry skin and hair loss.
 Overactive thyroid causes anxiety, hot flashes and heart palpitations.
 About 50% of women over 50 years old have some form of thyroid dysfunction.
 If you are menopausal you should know if your thyroid is working normally by having blood work. [thyroid testing]